david-fong/dotfiles/README.md

 ## Features of Interest

-- Keybindings are based around `iokl,.`, which are mapped to left, right, down, up, home, and end, respectively.
+- Keybindings are based around `jio;,.kl`, which are mapped to left, up, down, right, home, end, backspace, and delete, respectively.
 - Via AutoHotKey, the Caps-Lock is an alias for the Ctrl key, alt-m for enter, alt-; for backspace, alt-d for delete, and alt-e for escape.
 - Nice scrolling behaviour inside less [(see this)](https://github.com/gwsw/less/issues/111).